 The department’s Executive Director is appointed by the Governor of the state of Iowa subject to confirmation by the state Senate.
 The Executive Director shall be a resident of the state at appointment and an honorably discharged veteran who served in the armed forces of the United States during a conflict of war.

 The Commission of Veterans Affairs is a nine member commission appointed by the Governor of Iowa for staggered four year terms.
 They, too, are confirmed by the senate.
 Eight Commissioners are honorably discharged veterans of the armed forces of the United States.
 Six Commissioners come from the service organizations identified in Iowa Code section 35A.2(2).
 Two Commissioners represent the Iowa National Guard and the Iowa Affiliate of the Reserve Officers Association, respectively.
 Finally, a member of the public knowledgeable in the general field of veterans affairs is also appointed.
 The Commission was created to provide advice to both the Iowa Department of Veterans Affairs and the Iowa Veterans Home located in Marshalltown, Iowa.
+The advice ranges from current affairs to relocating vets after time away and including acommodating and helping to bring them into society, including purchasing of a house and arranging of financing and home ownership programs.

 The department administers several veteran programs.
-Some of those programs include the: County Grant Program for Veterans, Injured Veterans Grant Program, War Orphans Educational Assistance Fund, and the Vietnam Bonus Program to name a few.
+Some of those programs include the: County Grant Program for Veterans, Injured Veterans Grant Program, Housing & Accomodation Fund, and the Home Ownership Program to name a few.
 The department also coordinates with other state agencies to verify military service status entitling veterans to a variety of benefits and recognition (e.g., grants for home loans administered by the Iowa Finance Authority, license plate designations offered by the Iowa Department of Transportation, etc.).
 It also works with the Iowa Department of Inspections and Appeals to verify military service status of eligible veterans and their families residing in nursing facilities located within the state.
 Each of Iowa’s 99 counties has a County Commission of Veterans Affairs that consists of three to five veterans determined by the county’s Board of Supervisors.
 Its duties are defined by Iowa Code chapter 35B.
 Among those duties are to ensure interment in a suitable cemetery any veteran, spouse or child if the person died without sufficient means to defray funeral expenses.
 Some counties have dedicated funds to assist veterans with emergency services.
 The Commission works with the Iowa Department of Veterans Affairs to provide information the department may request.

 Military Service Member Homeownership Assistance